 It was Eddie Sutherland and his very pretty young wife who chose to show us a brand new idea for a 'party.'
-Ethel Kenyon, Eddie's wife, who deserted Broadway a few months ago, stood with her husband at the entrance Milton Sills, AI Santell, director, and Jane Keith talk over location possibilities in the cabin of the prop boat being used in "The Sea Wolf."
-Sills is making his come-back in this.
+Ethel Kenyon, Eddie's wife, who deserted Broadway a few months ago, stood with her husband at the entrance to the Embassy last Friday evening and welcomed the guests as though everything in the world was just about right.